MasterLexhie/MasterLexhie/README.md

 <!-- Talking about you -->
 **Talking about Personal Stuffs:**
-- 🌱 I’m currently learning Strapi and React.js;
+- 🌱 I’m currently learning Graphql, Strapi and React.js;
 - 👯 I’m looking to collaborate on Projects that will contribute to my growth🤝;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I enjoy reading books and playing video games;